RakhithJK/YT-Spammer-Purge-wiki/Scanning-Modes.md

 ## Scanning Mode: Determines _What_ to Scan

-### 1. Specific Video
+### 1. Specific Videos
-   - Should be self explanatory
+   - Input a single video or list of multiple videos (comma separated) to scan
+   - Videos must all be from the same channel
-   - Accepts a video link or exact video ID
+   - Accepts input as video link or just the video ID

 ### 2. Recent Videos For a Channel
    - First asks for a channel to scan.
 Can be anyone's channel or your own